monsonite/MINT/README.md

 In total, MINT contains 33 primitives which are executed when the interpreter finds the relevant symbol.
 Some of these will be commonly used arithmetic symbols like "+" and "-" Others are allocated to punctuation symbols.
 The full-stop, or dot character is used to print out the number held on the top of the stack.

-## mint1_10 is the latest upload.

 ## Using MINT

 MINT was developed for the RC2014 Micro Z80 Single Board Computer.
 This board is supplied with a comprehensive Monitor program (The Small Computer Monitor by Stephen Cousins).
 A 32K ROM contains the monitor and BASIC between $0000 and $7FFF.
-The 32K RAM starts at $8000, and MINT is loaded in to run from address $8080.
+The 32K RAM starts at $8000, and MINT is loaded in to run from address $8100.

 MINT was assembled using asm80.com, an online 8-bit assembler.
 It will generate an Intel Hex file that can be pasted into RAM at addresss $8000 using a serial terminal program.
 I use TeraTerm when working within the windows environment.

-Once the MINT code image is pasted into RAM you can run it using the Go command "G8080"
+Once the MINT code image is pasted into RAM you can run it using the Go command "G8100"

 On initialisation it will present a user prompt "OK" followed by a CR and LF.
 It is now ready to accept commands from the keyboard.
 MINT currently uses decimal numbers for calculations - a maximum integer of 65535.